influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 ##### Examples

-Store the following incremental backups in different directories.
+{{%expand "> Store incremental backups in different directories" %}}

-The first backup specifies `-db myfirstdb` and the second backup specifies different options: `-db myfirstdb` and `-rp autogen`.
+If you're backing up an entire database and a specific retention policy for a database, store backups in different directories.

 ```bash
 influxd-ctl backup -db myfirstdb ./myfirstdb-allrp-backup